Boeing plans to build world's longest-range passenger jet

 Randy Tinseth, vice president of Boeing marketing, told financiers in January the 777X would have "significantly lower operating cost" and greater payload and range ability.
 Airbus says its 350-seater is the right size and costs less to run.

-Boeing is expected to argue that its decision to keep the 777's metal fuselage and focus on new carbon-fibre wings will marry increased performance with a proven record of reliability.
+Boeing is expected to argue that its decision to keep the 777's metal fuselage and focus on new carbon-fiber wings will marry increased performance with a proven record of reliability.

 Airbus argues its A350-1000, the largest variant of its A350 family, will be cheaper to run because the whole plane, not just the wings, will be mainly built of lightweight carbon fibre.